Zai/statusline/src/plugins/claude-version/README.md

 ## Features

 - Shows Claude Code version from input data
-- Customizable icon and color
+- Customizable prefix and color
 - Simple and lightweight
 - Hides when version is unavailable